jokalee/dank-selfhosted/README.md

 1. Boot up your OpenBSD server.
 2. Create at least one user account.
 You will use this account to administer the system, so make sure to add yourself to the `wheel` group.
 3. Run `scripts/boostrap_openbsd.sh` as root to add a package repo URL and set up [doas](http://man.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/doas.1) for your user (required for Ansible).
-4. Configure your secondary DNS provider to accept `NOTIFY`s and perform zone transfers from your server's IP address.
+4. Configure your secondary DNS provider to accept `NOTIFYs` and perform zone transfers from your server's IP address.
 5. `cp vars-sample.yml vars.yml` and edit the configuration to your liking.
 6. Run the playbook! `ansible-playbook site.yml`
 7. Ensure you have reverse DNS in place for your server's IP address.
 This is a critical step to avoid your outgoing mail being flagged as spam.
 At Vultr, this is configured under "Settings > IPv4".
 You should set one for your primary IPv6 address as well.